SALFORD GROUP INC.

-Employees: Engineers with a college or university background, CAA accountants, welders and tradesmen, customer service representatives with farming background, and, manufacturing positions with no prior experience necessary
+Employees: Engineers with a college or university background, CAA accountants, welders and tradesmen, customer service representatives with a farming background, and manufacturing positions with no prior experience necessary

 It’s a competitive market, both locally and globally.
 Most competitors are in the U.S. and in Western Canada.
 There are fewer competitors in Ontario; Salford is the largest.